gui-sa/DIO_Training/Java_Lessons/README.md

 ## Folders Structure

 The basic Structure of a java project:
+ > It is highly recommended that you start a project and sets it up for your IDE... otherwise it will get buggy.
  - ***bin***: Created by IDE to put *.class* files
  - ***lib***: Created by the IDE to organize its libraries
  - ***src***: Where the source code and bytecode lives